Impact of GST on Sweet MakersAugust 2, 2017

 - Special Allowance: This allowance component is mainly used to adjust rest of the amount which is to be given to an employee.
 It is fully taxable allowance.

 - Variable Salary: As the name implies variable salary varies depending upon the performance of an employee.
-Now a days, many companies are keeping this as part of their employee CTC.
-Earlier, only employees related to sales or profit making department used to have variable component in their salary but now even employee from support functions like HR, admin, QA, Training etc have variable components in their salary.
-Companies are not willing to pay more fixed but open to pay higher variable pay as variable is related to sales and profitability of organization.
-Company has no problem in paying money to employees if the company is making profits.
+Nowadays, many companies are keeping this as part of their employee CTC.
+Earlier, only employees related to sales or profit-making department used to have a variable component in their salary but now even employee from support functions like HR, admin, QA, Training etc have variable components in their salary.
+Companies are not willing to pay more fixed but open to pay higher variable pay as a variable is related to sales and profitability of an organisation.
+The company has no problem in paying money to employees if the company is making profits.
 This is the reason that fixed salary is decreasing and variable pay percentage is increasing day by day.

 - Other Allowances / Reimbursement: These are also taxable but can get tax deductions upon actual bills.
 This component is added to both junior- and senior-level employees’ salary structures, as it gives tax-free income and helps increase the net salary.
 Reimbursement is paid to employees against expenses made and bills submitted.
 Examples of reimbursement or allowances are;

-- Training Reimbursement: It is provided to employee for expense incurred on professional training related to their job profile.
+- Training Reimbursement: It is provided to the employee for an expense incurred on professional training related to their job profile.
 Each employee needs to provide bills for same.

-- Mobile/ Telephone Reimbursement: Mobile reimbursement is paid to employees against expense incurred for use of mobile / telephone for official purpose.
-Employees need to submit bill for same.
-Employer can fix an amount for such reimbursement.
-Such amount should be logical and linked with employee’s profile
+- Mobile/ Telephone Reimbursement: Mobile reimbursement is paid to employees against expense incurred for use of mobile/telephone for official purpose.
+Employees need to submit the bill for same.
+The employer can fix an amount for such reimbursement.
+Such amount should be logical and linked to employee’s profile

-- Books and Periodicals: This is paid to employee to reimburse expense made on purchase of books and periodicals related to their job profile.
+- Books and Periodicals: This is paid to an employee to reimburse expenditures made on the purchase of books and periodicals related to their job profile.
 It is non-taxable if bills are submitted.